isbelevtsov/rsschool-devops-course-tasks/task_4/README.md

 📌

 This project will bootstrap a basic AWS infrastructure with bastion host at front and K8s Cluster using K3s that allocated behind in private subnet.
-When cluster will be ready you can deploy a simple web application to it using provided manifest.
+When cluster will be ready you can deploy a Jenkins CI/CD tool with GHA that can be runned manually after bootstrap.

 ______________________________________________________________________